itsjordanmuller/css-100-days-challenge/README.md

 Performance will heavily rely on your specific hardware setup, including processor speed, RAM capacity, storage type, and graphics card quality.
 The operating system choice and its configuration also play a significant role in speed.

-To give you a practical example, I personally used a [Lenovo Thinkpad T480](https://www.amazon.com/dp/B0842X4BNF) for the entirety of my recent projects.
+To give you a practical example, I personally used a [Lenovo ThinkPad T480](https://www.amazon.com/dp/B0842X4BNF) for the entirety of my recent projects.
 This laptop, has been great for a variety of daily tasks, including programming.

 The computer I used for the entire project features the following specifications: